Marina Luczenko-Szczesna - Wojciech Szczesny Wife, her family and more

-Marina Luczenko-Szczesna is famous for being the wife of Juventus goalkeeper Wojciech Szczesny.
+Marina Luczenko-Szczesna is famous for being the wife of Barcelona goalkeeper Wojciech Szczesny.
 Read on to learn more about her nationality, net worth, facts and family.

 Marina had a beautiful voice from childhood.
 After understanding her true potential, she went to many music competitions and excelled.
 She had to work very hard for what she has achieved in her life, but fortunately, everything turned out pretty well for the Ukrainian born lady who has become a massive star.
 Today, we are going to reveal many interesting facts about her, so follow along to learn more about the stunning wife of Wojciech Szczesny.